 The application process begins with the Law School Admission Council (LSAC) website where applicants can complete and submit an electronic application to Loyola.
 LSAC is also the clearing house for an applicant's personal statement, academic transcripts, TOEFL/IELST score report, recommendation letters, and résumé.

 Applicants may also submit a paper application.
-To apply, please complete and submit the Tax LLM Paper Application and required documents below to the Graduate Admissions Office at 919 Albany Street, Los Angeles, CA 90015.
+To apply, please complete and submit Loyola's Tax LLM Application for Fall 2020 and the required documents below to the Graduate Admissions Office at firstname.lastname@example.org.

 Credential Assembly Service Report